as187541/magnma/README.md

-This is my freelance work for website development of an education consultancy known as Magnma Institute. i hope you guys like it and i am open to suggestions.
+This is my freelance work for website development of an education consultancy known as Magnma Institute.
+I hope you guys like it and i am open to any suggestions and insights.

 # Magnma Institute
 - A responsive and interactive education website for educational consultancy and other special purposes.